MATLAB-Graphics-and-App-Building/filled-line-chart/README.md

 Version: 1.0

-A line chart with a filled gradient using explicit triangulation for optimization.
+Plots a line chart with a filled gradient using explicit triangulation for optimization.

 ![Example of Filled Line Chart by plotting a sine curve.](./example.png)